integer validator

 attribute.

-import integer from 'formvalidation/dist/es6/validators/integer';
+import { integer } from '@form-validation/validator-integer';

 const res1 = integer().validate({